-The workplace is changing, but some of the old problems are still the same.
+The workplace is changing, but some of the old problems are still there.

 While sexual harassment typically brings to mind inappropriate physical touch or verbal remarks in the office, it can also occur outside of in-person interactions.
 With much of the world working remotely, we offer some insights into understanding sexual harassment in this new work environment, as well as what you can do if you are experiencing it.

-In California, sexual harassment is prohibited by both the said Title VII and The Fair Employment and Housing Act (FEHA).
-Under California law, the misconduct does not to be motivated by sexual desire to qualify as sexual harassment--it could be based on an employee’s actual or perceived sex or gender-identity, actual or perceived sexual orientation, pregnancy, childbirth, or related medical conditions.
+In California, sexual harassment is prohibited by both Title VII and The Fair Employment and Housing Act (FEHA).
+Under California law, the misconduct does not need to be motivated by sexual desire to qualify as sexual harassment - it could be based on an employee’s actual or perceived sex or gender-identity, actual or perceived sexual orientation, pregnancy, childbirth, or related medical conditions.
 Under this law, actions that create a hostile environment for a co-worker could be sexual harassment.
 It also entails that a person could experience sexual harassment from another individual of the same sex.

-Sexual harassment, as defined by the laws, can certainly happen in remote work--as those who worked remotely before COVID-19 are well aware.
+Sexual harassment, as defined by discrimination laws, can certainly happen in remote work - as those who worked remotely before COVID-19 are well aware.
 The laws apply regardless of when or where it occurs.
 In other words, an action that would be considered sexual harassment if done in-person is still sexual harassment if done online or over the phone.
 For example, a manager who messages racy photos of an employee that he found on Instagram to his colleagues after work could be committing sexual harassment.